Travel Guide Customize Your Trip

 Total Duration: 4.30 hours

-The trekking trail of Thorong La Pass from Yak Kharka would lead you to Letder which brings you to a few tea houses or guest houses.
+The Thorong La Pass trekking trail from Yak Kharka would lead you to Letder, bringing you to a few tea houses or guest houses.
 You can have some tea/coffee there while enjoying the pristine landscapes.

-After then, a few hour’s walks would take you to Phedi crossing the ThorongKhola.
-1 hour’s step from Phedi, you can go to High camp.
+After that, a few hours’ walk would take you to Phedi, crossing the ThorongKhola.
+One hour’s step from Phedi, you can go to High Camp.

 Overnight tea house